These neighborhoods are about to take off.

 The planned community of Agritopia is located in Gilbert, Arizona, which is in the metro area of one of our hottest cities, Phoenix.
 From the way locals describe it, Agritopia is as close to an actual utopia as neighborhoods get, with tree-lined streets, friendly neighbors, outdoor lifestyle amenities, and picket fences.
 Gilbert is also home to Power Ranch, the winner of the 2018 Trulia Neighborly Award for being the kid-friendliest neighborhood in the country.

-Find your own little slice of heaven in this four-bedroom, two-and-a-half bathroom home with its modern open floor plan, beautiful wood-plank tile floors, and a truly gourmet kitchen.
+Find your own little slice of heaven in this three-bedroom, two-and-a-half bathroom home with its modern open floor plan, beautiful wood-plank tile floors, and a sky-high living room ceiling.

 Home values grew 14.5% in 2018